Garry Lewis (gridiron football)

-Garry Lewis Jr. (born August 25, 1967) is an American former professional football cornerback who played four seasons in the National Football League (NFL) with the Los Angeles Raiders, Tampa Bay Buccaneers and Kansas City Chiefs.
-He played college football at Alcorn State University and was selected by the Raiders in the seventh round of the 1990 NFL draft.
+Garry Lewis Jr. (born August 25, 1967) is an American former professional football player who was a cornerback for four seasons in the National Football League (NFL) with the Los Angeles Raiders, Tampa Bay Buccaneers and Kansas City Chiefs.
+He played college football for the Alcorn State Braves and was selected by the Raiders in the seventh round of the 1990 NFL draft.
 He also played for the Ottawa Rough Riders and Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Early life and college

 Garry Lewis Jr. was born on August 25, 1967, in New Orleans, Louisiana.
 He attended Walter L. Cohen High School in New Orleans.

-He was a four-year letterman for the Alcorn State Braves of Alcorn State University from 1986 to 1989.
+He was a four-year letterman for the Braves of Alcorn State University from 1986 to 1989.
 He was inducted into the school's athletics hall of fame in 2023.